 Private information includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (for example, a medical record).
 Private information must be individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information) in order for obtaining the information to constitute research involving human subjects.
 Identifiable individuals may include third parties.

-Please contact the ERB via the MCU messaging system (preferred) or via email at firstname.lastname@example.org if you need clarification or assistance.
+Please contact the ERB via email at firstname.lastname@example.org if you need clarification or assistance.